 It’s that time of the year again.
 While the rest of the world is basking (or frying) in the approaching summer heat, things in the land down under are starting to get a bit chilly.

-It’s important to achieve a temperature balance that keeps you comfortable all night long, and your choice of bed sheets is a big factor.
+It’s important to achieve balanced temperatures to stay comfortable all night long, and your choice of bed sheets is a big factor.
+Too hot and stuffy means you’d be sleeping drenched in sweat while too cold might be a wrinkle in your nighttime plans.

 There are a lot of options when it comes to picking the type of fabric you want to use to keep warm.
-So, which is the best bed sheet set you should consider for winter?
+So, which is the best bed sheet set you should consider for the winter months?

 Silk and Bamboo